Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 It means the glance is the classifier.

 The resume only gets a deeper read after it has already survived the first visual and semantic impression.
-The extra attention is not evenly available to all candidates.
-It is allocated to resumes that look promising immediately.
+Resumes that look promising immediately receive a disproportionate share of the extra attention.

 That makes the first few seconds even more important, not less.